 Remember, in most countries no license is required to fly a paramotor, or to open a paramotoring school.
 This means that anybody on the planet can legally open a school, and offer you training.

-For this reason, it's important to do some research before committing to any school or instructor.
+Because of this it's important to do some research before committing to any school or instructor.
 Post to forums, social media, and search for some of their previous students to find out about their experience with them.
 Your safety is in the instructors hands, so choose the best school you can find.

 In the UK you will be looking at around £1000 for a full paramotor training course.
 US readers should be able to find training for around the same price, which converts to about $1400.